List of The Adventures of Pete & Pete episodes

 The following is a list of episodes from the Nickelodeon television series, The Adventures of Pete & Pete.

 The series began on November 28, 1993, and ended on April 1, 1996.
 A total of 34 episodes aired as well as 5 half-hour specials and 26 shorts.
 Currently, the first two seasons are available on DVD.
 The third season was planned for release but has been removed from Paramount's release schedule.

 Series overview

-Shorts
+Shorts (1989-1990)

 (Note: The original broadcast order is not known.
 However, "What Would You Do for a Dollar?" and "Freeze Tag" were the two earliest.)